Maduka Okoye

-Maduka Emilio Okoye (born 28 August 1999) is a Nigerian professional footballer who plays as a goalkeeper for EFL Championship club Watford and the Nigeria national team.
+Maduka Emilio Okoye (born 28 August 1999) is a professional footballer, who plays as a goalkeeper for the Serie A club, Udinese.
+Although born in Germany, he plays for the Nigeria national team.

 Early life

-Okoye was born in Düsseldorf to an Igbo Nigerian father and a German mother.
+Okoye was born in Düsseldorf, to an Igbo Nigerian father and a German-French mother.
+Okoye holds Nigerian, French and German citizenship from his parents.

 Club career

 Fortuna Düsseldorf II

 In the summer of 2017, he left the youth team of Bayer Leverkusen, where he had played since 2009 to join the youth team of Fortuna Düsseldorf.

 On 14 October 2017, he made his professional debut in the Regionalliga West for Fortuna Düsseldorf II in a game against Wuppertaler SV, replacing the injured Max Schijns on the 43rd minute of the game.
 He finished the 2017/2018 season with 5 appearances, conceding just 1 goal and keeping 4 clean sheets, while his club finished the season in the 15th position with 36 points after 34 games, narrowly escaping relegation to Oberliga.

 In the 2018/2019 season, he became the clubs regular goalkeeper.
 On 13 April 2019, he played his last match of the season, against SV Rödinghausen, after being replaced in goal for the next matches by goalkeeper Jannick Theissen.
 He finished the season with 15 appearances, conceding 25 goals and keeping 3 clean sheets.
 This time, his club did better than the previous season, finishing the season in the 12th position with 42 points after 34 games.

 On 24 August 2019, he played his first match of the 2019/2020 season in a 2–1 home win against Schalke 04 II.